-Global shares mostly lower as investors look to G-20 meeting
+Global shares turn higher as investors look to G-20 meeting

 “To a large extent, any further deterioration in trade relations is expected to guide expectations here so the focus remains up ahead with the G-20,” said Jingyi Pan, market strategist at IG in Singapore.

+How the trade war develops could affect whether central banks move in to support the economy.
+Fed Chairman Jerome Powell this week noted that the economic outlook has become cloudier since early May amid uncertainty over trade and global growth.
+The Fed and the European Central Bank have indicated they are open to cutting interest rates if needed.

-Benchmark crude oil rose $1.04 to $58.87 a barrel amid worries about tensions in the Middle East, centered around concerns about Iran, and industry data that showed a decrease in U.S. crude oil inventories.
+ENERGY: Benchmark crude oil rose $1.07 to $58.90 a barrel amid worries about tensions in the Middle East, centered around concerns about Iran, and industry data that showed a decrease in U.S. crude oil inventories.
 It fell 7 cents to settle at $57.83 a barrel Tuesday.
-Brent crude oil, the international standard, rose 81 cents to $65.09 a barrel.
+Brent crude oil, the international standard, rose 75 cents to $65.03 a barrel.

 Follow Yuri Kageyama on Twitter https://twitter.com/yurikageyama